 Trips per day: On a typical weekday, ride-hail vehicles make more than 170,000 vehicle trips within San Francisco, approximately 12 times the number of taxi trips, representing 15 percent of all intra-San Francisco vehicle trips.

 Concentration downtown: Ride-hail trips are concentrated in the densest and most congested parts of San Francisco, including the downtown and northeastern core of the city.
-At peak periods, ride-hail vehicles are estimated to comprise 20-26 percent of vehicle trips in Downtown areas and the South of Market.
-At the other end of the range, ride-hail vehicles comprise 2-4 percent of peak vehicle trips in the southern and western part of the city.
+At peak periods, ride-hail vehicles are estimated to comprise 20 to 26 percent of vehicle trips in downtown areas and the South of Market.
+At the other end of the range, ride-hail vehicles comprise 2 to 4 percent of peak vehicle trips in the southern and western part of the city.

 Number of vehicles: On an average weekday, more than 5,700 ride-hail vehicles operate on San Francisco streets during the peak period.
 On Fridays, over 6,500 ride-hail vehicles are on the street at the peak.

 Vehicle miles traveled: Ride-hail vehicles drive approximately 570,000 vehicle miles within San Francisco on a typical weekday.
 This accounts for 20 percent of all local daily vehicle miles traveled and includes both in-service and out-of-service mileage.
 Taken over total weekday vehicles miles traveled, which includes regional trips, local ride-hail trips account for an estimated 6.5 percent of total weekday vehicle miles traveled.

 Geographic coverage: Ride-hail vehicles provide broader geographic coverage than taxis, though there appear to be lower levels of both types of trips in the south and southeast part of the city.

 This data was compiled from November and December 2016.
 The report focused only on ride-hail trips made entirely within San Francisco.